Department: Department of History

-The Department of History offers degrees in both Bachelors of Arts and Bachelors of Science at the undergraduate level as well as Masters of Arts and Doctorates of Philosophy at the graduate level.
-A group of over two dozen scholars and teachers with a passion for understanding the past in all its dimensions, our distinguished and innovative faculty hold several joint appointments with the University administration, the Oregon Humanities Center, and the Wayne Morse Center for Law and Politics, to name just a few.
+The Department of History offers degrees in both Bachelor of Arts and Bachelor of Science at the undergraduate level as well as Master of Arts and Doctorate of Philosophy at the graduate level.
+A group of over two dozen scholars and teachers with a passion for understanding the past in all its dimensions, our distinguished and innovative faculty hold several joint appointments with University administration, the Oregon Humanities Center, and the Wayne Morse Center for Law and Politics, to name just a few.
 We pride ourselves on the diversity of our faculty and the broad range of our course offerings and research projects.
 We aim to build a sense of intellectual collaboration among members of the department’s learning community and strive to create a climate of inclusion for students, faculty, and staff.

 The Department of History at the University of Oregon invites applications for a one-year visiting assistant professor position in African American history, to begin September 16, 2022 (AY 22-23).
 The research field is open but the successful candidate will teach both halves of the African American history survey and advanced courses in their area of specialization.
 The teaching responsibility is five courses (2-2-1 on the quarter system, the same teaching load as our tenured faculty).
 The department is especially interested in candidates whose teaching, research, and mentorship would complement and support the Black Studies minor.
 The position is presumed to be in residence at the University of Oregon, but the department might consider the possibility of remote teaching if needed.
 The history department will assign a faculty mentor to support the successful candidate.